department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 - You and the Veteran's other surviving parent are both alive, **and**
 - You're not living with the Veteran's other surviving parent or your current spouse

-**Note:** If you’re entitled to Aid and Attendance allowance, add $353 to the monthly rate.

 ### Find your rate based on your monthly income

 Click on the monthly income range that applies to you.
 Then, follow the directions below the table to find your monthly payment amount.
+If you’re eligible for [Aid and Attendance](/pension/aid-attendance-housebound/, you'll add $353 to your monthly payment.

 <ul class="usa-accordion">
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="income-1000-2">$1,900 or less</button>
 <div id="income-1000-2" class="usa-accordion-content">

+All rates in $ U.S. dollars
 | Monthly income less than or equal to | Beginning monthly rate | Each $1 decrement |
 | --- | ---: | ---: |
 | 800	| 472 | None |